lacework/terraform-provider-lacework/website/docs/r/alert_rule.html.markdown

 # lacework\_alert\_rule

-Use this resource to create a Lacework Alert Rule in order to categorize Lacework-identifiable assets.
+Use this resource to create a Lacework Alert Rule in order to route events to the appropriate people or tools.
 For more information, see the [Alert Rules documentation](https://support.lacework.com/hc/en-us/articles/360042236733-Alert-Rules).

 ## Example Usage